bluebanquise/bluebanquise/CONTRIBUTING.md

 3. We try to not use tabulations, but instead double space for indentation.

-4. If you are working on Microsoft Windows, please check you do not submit ^M at the end of your lines.
+4. If you are working on Microsoft Windows, please check you do not submit CRLF (seen sometime as ^M at the end of your lines).
+See https://www.git-scm.com/book/en/v2/Customizing-Git-Git-Configuration#_code_core_autocrlf_code.

 ## Ownership